Connaught PhDs for Public Impact Fellowship Program

 Failure to meet the terms and conditions of the award may result in the forfeiture of the award and any future instalments:

 To accept the Fellowship, recipients must ensure they provide a signed copy of the Connaught PhDs for Public Impact Fellowship Response Form to the Centre for Graduate Professional Development (CGPD) via email to cgpd@utoronto.ca with a copy to their graduate unit within two weeks of the award offer letter.
-Fellows will be contacted by the Centre for Graduate Professional Development (CGPD) to provide a short biographical statement and requested to take part in a photoshoot organized by the CGPD
+Fellows will be contacted by the Centre for Graduate Professional Development (CGPD) to provide a short biographical statement and requested to take part in a photoshoot organized by the CGPD.

 To maintain the Fellowship, Connaught PhDs for Public Impact Fellows must be registered full-time at the University of Toronto, maintain good academic standing, and be making satisfactory progress toward the completion of their degree (as determined by the graduate unit).
 Recipients who withdraw, transfer to part-time status, complete all degree requirements prior to the end of their award, or fail to complete the full academic session, will not be eligible for future installments and may be required to repay any funds received for the incomplete session.
 Students on an approved Leave of Absence should inquire about interrupting the fellowship during their period of leave.
+Students may not hold full-time employment or a faculty appointment concurrently with the fellowship.

-- Fellows will also be required / expected to:
+Fellows will also be required / expected to:

-- Attend fellowship orientation and launch event;
+• Attend the fellowship orientation event;

-- Attend monthly fellows’ meetings;
+• Attend monthly fellows’ meetings;

-- Participate in program enhancement and evaluation;
+• Participate in program enhancement and evaluation;

-- Promote the Connaught PhDs for Public Impact Fellowship Program; and
+• Promote the Connaught PhDs for Public Impact Fellowship Program; and

-- Attend all activities and specifically 75% of the activities in person to build a cohort and community.
+• Attend all activities and specifically 75% of the activities in person to build a cohort and community.

 Award Holder Information